hashicorp/terraform-provider-helm/README.md

 This is a [Helm](https://github.com/kubernetes/helm) provider for [Terraform](https://www.terraform.io/).

-The provider manage the installed [Charts](https://github.com/kubernetes/charts) in your Kubernetes cluster, in the same way of Helm does, through Terraform.
+The provider manages the installed [Charts](https://github.com/kubernetes/charts) in your Kubernetes cluster, in the same way of Helm does, through Terraform.
+It will also install Tiller automatically if it is not already present.

 Contents
 --------